 Targeting the Wrong Keywords

 It’s not enough to find the keywords and check them to see what kind of competition there is.
-You also need to check to see how well the competition is doing with those keywords, and then check the keywords again, to make sure there aren’t any better ones you could target.
-Taking time to double and triple check the keywords before you start trying to target them means you’re spending money on keywords you know you can rank on, instead of wasting money trying to rank for keywords that will be difficult or irrelevant.
+You also need to check to see how well the competition is doing with those keywords, and then recheck the keywords, to make sure there aren’t any better ones you could target.
+Taking time to double and triple check the keywords before you start trying to focus them means you’re spending money on keywords you know you can rank on, instead of wasting money trying to rank for keywords that will be difficult or irrelevant.
 Your SEO strategy can only be as good as the keywords you’re targeting, so the extra effort to make sure you get it right can make all the difference in the success or failure of your campaigns.
 Make sure to look for LSI keywords to add in, which will help you rank the content faster.
 You can also find them at the bottom of Google’s search results pages.

 Ignoring Meta Descriptions and Title Tags

 The meta description of your page is what shows up in the search results under your website.
-It’s basically free advertising to users, enticing them to click on your site rather than someone else’s.
+It’s free advertising to users, enticing them to click on your site rather than someone else’s.
 Using keywords here can also boost ranking because it helps Google decide your content is the right thing to put in front of users for that search.

 The title tag is what shows up in the search results as your website.
 Keywords are vital here as well.
-It can be tempting to use the same title tag on each page, but each page on your website is competing against itself for ranking if you use that approach.
+It can be tempting to use the same title tag on each page, but each page on your site is competing against itself for ranking if you use that approach.
 Instead, vary them up a bit to target different, but related keywords.

 47% of users expect a website to load within two seconds or less.
 And a one-second delay in page load speed can cause a 7% decrease in conversion rate.
 If you earn $100,000/day, that means you lose $2.5 million per year because your website is slow.